Seattle Hockey Team Officially Named ‘Kraken’ After Years Of Speculation

 “Then the navy is so dark, it’s almost black.
 We call it deep sea.
 The whole uniform has no white, there’s zero white, and it’s really just these complementary blues.
 The way they present their brand will be that way — these two blues, and no white, no surrender at all.”

 As The Inquisitr previously reported, the 2019-20 season was cut short due to the coronavirus pandemic.
-A newly-structured playoff format is set to begin August 1.
+A newly structured playoff format is set to begin August 1.

-The Seattle Kraken however have their sights set on October 2021, when they are slated to officially join the league and play their first games.
+The Seattle Kraken, however, have their sights set on October 2021, when they are slated to officially join the league and play their first games.